sovereign/sovereign/README.md

 ### 4. Configure your installation

+This fork of Sovereign takes advantage of the [secure vault](http://docs.ansible.com/ansible/playbooks_vault.html) provided by Ansible.
+Sensitive variables have been moved out of `user.yml` and into `private.yml`.
+This includes SSL certificates, passwords (hashed and unhashed), and anything else that shouldn't be left laying around in a plaintext file.
+Doing this means that you can safely put your copy of Sovereign into a repository and benefit from source code control without having to worry about passwords being exposed to the world.

+Most of the variables have been moved over verbatim, so if something used to be in `user.yml`, you'll find it now in `private.yml` in the same format.
+Defaults are all still contained in `defaults.yml` for reference.
+The vault is loaded _after_ `user.yml`, so even if you put something in there, variable values will be updated when `private.yml` is loaded.

+See the [README](vars/README.md) in `vars` for specific information about using Ansible Vault.

-Modify the settings in `vars/user.yml` to your liking.
-If you want to see how they’re used in context, just search for the corresponding string.
+Modify the settings in `vars/user.yml` and `vars/private.yml` to your liking.
+If you want to see how they’re used in context, just search for the corresponding string in the playbooks.

+For your SSL certificate, copy the key, certificate, and concatenated CA certificates to the corresponding sections in `private.yml`.
+When pasting the information, maintain indentation, and keep the lines that say 'BEGIN' and 'END' for each piece.

 Setting `password_hash` for your mail users is a bit tricky.
 You can generate one using [doveadm-pw](http://wiki2.dovecot.org/Tools/Doveadm/Pw).